bpevs/favioli/README.md

 [Mozilla](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons) each have
 resources about developing for their respective platforms.

-If you want to install bext with more limited permissions:
+If you want to install latest bext with more limited permissions:

 ```sh
 deno install --name=bext --allow-read --allow-write --allow-run --allow-env -f https://deno.land/x/bext/main.ts